 I spent 5 nights at Turquoise Tulum Hotel in 2021 and loved it.
 I was working remote, so I wanted to make sure that I had a spot that was comfortable, quiet, and cute.
 It is located in La Valeta, so you’ll be close to tons of restaurants and bars.The hotel has since expanded but reviews are still good!Check rates and availability

 There are a few different options for getting around Tulum on a budget.
 These typically include biking, taking taxis, or riding on the local collectivo.

 Exploring Tulum by Bike

-Biking around Tulum was probably my favorite way to get around and a great option if you are visiting Tulum on a budget.
-Staying in the city center means biking 20-40 minutes to reach the beach resorts and restaurants in the hotel zone.
-There is a bike path along the main road (109) which allowed me to feel relatively safe while getting around.
-Once you hit the beach road the traffic is much slower and more manageable.
+Biking around Tulum is probably my favorite way to get around and a great option if you are visiting Tulum on a budget.
+Staying in the city center means biking 20-45 minutes to reach the beach resorts and restaurants in the hotel zone, depending on where you’re staying and your final destination.